 Chinese Communist Party

-was founded in July 1921 under the tutelage of Russian advisors.
+was founded in July 1921 under the tutelage of Russian advisers.
 These

-same Russian advisors pressured the Communists into joining with the
+same Russian advisers pressured the Communists into joining with the

 Kuomintang, which soon after the death of founder Sun Yat-sen on 12